carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 teaching: 30
 exercises: 15
 questions:
-- "What elements are compared to calculate a Pangenome?"
+- "What elements are compared to create a pangenome?"
-- "How are genome families conformed?"
+- "How are gene families conformed?"
 objectives:
 - "Calculate a score between two sequences using BLAST."
-- "Cluster gene families according to a threshold."
+- "Cluster gene families according to a similarity measurement."
 keypoints:
-- "Genes are the elements compared in pangenomes."
+- "Genes are the elements compared to create gene families and build pangenomes."
-- "BLAST gives a score between two sequences."
+- "BLAST gives a score of similarity between two sequences."
-- "Gene families must be clustered according to a distance threshold."
+- "Genes are clustered into gene families according to a similarity score."
 ---

 ## Aligning the protein sequences to each other with BLASTp